DevBitexblock/documentation/get-started/wallet-guide.md

 ### Which desktop wallet should I choose?

-This comparison table gives an overview of the most popular desktop wallets used with PancakeSwap.
+This comparison table gives an overview of the most popular desktop wallets used with Bitexblock.

 |                                                          | MetaMask | Binance Wallet | Token Pocket |
 | -------------------------------------------------------- | -------- | -------------- | ------------ |